2308ashekei/shop/_pages/support.md

 ### Shipping

-Add your company shipping terms here.
+Please contact us at for help

 ### Returns

-Add your company return policy here.
+We return products ABD

 ### Support and contact

-For any question about a template, feel free to [reach out](/contact/).
+For any question, feel free to [reach out](/contact/).
 Please write about your issue, inquiry or suggestion in detail to help us help you.